- Home

 Railpen

 Railpen’s purpose is to ‘secure our members’ future’.
-Everything we do as an organisation is aligned to achieving this - our operations, our culture, our policies and our procedures.
-We are not only supporting and investing for the members and pensioners of the Railway industry today, but for the 18-year-old who joins tomorrow and may retire into a very different world.
-Through our work, we hope that young person will retire with financial security, dignity and the knowledge that their contributions, which have been invested through the fund over the years, will have driven positive change in the community and world they retire into.
+Everything we do as an organisation is aligned to achieving this - our culture, values, operations, policies and procedures.
+Our purpose means that we are not only supporting and investing for the members and pensioners of the Railway industry today, but for the 18-year-old who joins tomorrow and may retire into a very different world.

 Railpen is a subsidiary of Railways Pension Trustee Company Limited (the Trustee), which is the corporate trustee of the principal UK railways industry-wide pension schemes.
 Railpen provides a full range of pension services, including pension administration, investment management, fiduciary and trustee support and advisory services, for railway pension schemes and third-party clients.